microsoft/DeepSpeed/docs/_posts/2021-03-08-zero3-offload.md

 * Extremely Easy to use:
     * Scale to over a trillion parameters without the need to combine multiple parallelism techniques in complicated ways.
     * For existing DeepSpeed users, turn on ZeRO-3 Offload with just a few flags in DeepSpeed Config file.
 * High-performance per-GPU throughput and super-linear scalability across GPUs for distributed training.
-With 1 Trillion parameters, ZeRO-3 Offload sustains 25 PetaFlops in compute performance on 512 NVIDIA V100 GPUs, achieving 49 TFlops/GPU.
+    * With 1 Trillion parameters, ZeRO-3 Offload sustains 25 PetaFlops in compute performance on 512 NVIDIA V100 GPUs, achieving 49 TFlops/GPU.
+    * Up to 2x improvement in throughput compared to ZeRO- 2 Offload on single GPU

 <h2> Overview of ZeRO family of technology </h2>